 Cats could potentially get out of this kind of harness - but they would have to walk backwards to do so.
 The smart owner can easily get in the cat's way just by putting a foot out behind her, and prevent her breaking out.

 And the winner is .... the PupTek Cat Harness.
-We love it's simple yet effective design, the fact it comes with a great leash and also doesn't break the bank.
+We love it's simple yet effective design, the fact it comes with a great leash and also doesn't break the bank - making it the best cat harness you can buy today.

 Whichever harness you decide to buy, make sure that you measure your cat properly before you order - sizing is one of the common difficulties encountered by buyers.
 Take the cat's girth measurement with the tape measure nice and snug, then add two or three inches for comfort.
 The ideal is that when your cat is wearing her harness, you can just get a finger or two underneath, allowing free movement for the cat without the harness becoming too loose.